cavarres/physical-computing-final/README.md

 Momo is a fiction novel by Michael Ende.
 One day, to the city where Momo lives arrive the Grey Men who present themselves as agents of the Timsavings Bank.
 They claim that time can be deposited to the bank and be later retrieve it.
 Yet, the more time people save, the less they have; the time put in the bank is lost forever.

-In the project I wanted to challenge the way we operationalize concepts and how naturalized it's representaiton can become.
+In the project I wanted to challenge the way we operationalize concepts and how naturalized their representaitons can become.
 The orientation of the clock's hands have become something so common, so natural (although arguable we are at the end of an era in that sense) that clocks have effaced numbers from their dials.
 By flipping the face around, my intention was to create a sense of disorientation and make people think hard about the representation of time.

-*Abstract Concepts and the Arbitariness of their Representations*
+I think there are several ways to read what the alternating clock mechanism represents.
+But one of them is that it represents some of the problems around of quantifying time.
+People in the space will always see the clock's hands moving clockwise, yet what the clock appears to tell you is not what it is telling you.
+The clock represents time and the mirror represents the representation of time.
+Time moves forward only because we represent it a certain way.
+In the clock, looking at the mirror and not the clock is what makes it move counterclockwise (forward).
+When the audience looks at the clock directly, they may think they are looking at the same concept (since the camera detects the person, clock hands start moving clockwise and they appear the same as in the reflection), but they are not.
+Now, time is moving backwards.
+Looking at the concept itself makes it come apart.

 >"Calendars and clocks exist to measure time, but that signifies little because we all know that an hour can seem as eternity or pass in a flash, according to how we spend it."* - Michael Ende, Momo

-What problem is it responding to?
-What issue is it engaging?

 ### Hardware